HighCapable/YukiHookAPI/docs-source/src/en/guide/quick-start.md

 For configuration details related to use as an Xposed Module, you can [click here](../config/xposed-using) to continue reading.

-If you are currently using Xposed API, you can refer to [Migrating from Xposed API](../guide/move-to-new-api).
+If you are currently using Xposed API, you can refer to [Migrate from Xposed API](../guide/move-to-new-api).

 ### Use as Hook API